kristofe/wm_mariokart64/README.md

      - Numbers in between (e.g., `2`, `3`) steer progressively.
    - **Reset Simulation:** Press `Enter` to reset and jump to the next spawn.

-When running the python script above, the model will be downloaded automatically from [HuggingFace](https://huggingface.co/DereWah/diamond-mariokart64) (~1.42 GB).
 ---

 ## Training the Model